 Osteoarthritis is a very common cause of joint pain - affecting six million people in the UK - and is the most common reason behind knee replacements (also known as arthroplasty).

-About 18% of the UK population has seen a doctor for treatment for osteoarthritis of the knee.
-Other causes of joint pain include muscle strains, ligament damage, rheumatoid arthritis and injuries to the knee.
+About 1 in 5 of adults over 45 in the UK has osteoarthritis of the knee.
+(1 in 9 adults in the UK have osteoarthritis of the hip).
+Other causes of joint pain include muscle strains, ligament damage, rheumatoid arthritis, and injuries to the knee.

 Read our guide to relieving knee pain